Grogley bridge update

 Photo by Charlotte Vosper – 2020

 News and Views is a community magazine edited and produced by Ted and Jenny Pentland.
 For 20 years they have gathered dates of flower festivals, pub nights, hunt balls and yoga classes, dog shows, pantomimes and Christmas parties.
 They have published news of weddings and funerals, book clubs, autumn shows and church services, as well as memories of the old days and plans for the future.
 All this and more is provided each and every month.

 Now News and Views is online.
-It will still be delivered by hand, up lanes and across fields, to the doors of Withiel but now residents of surrounding villages and hamlets will be able to share it too.
+It will still be delivered by hand, and is available at the Ruthern Valley Holidays shop, the Real Food Garden shop and in the village bus shelter, but now residents of surrounding villages and hamlets will be able to share it too.

 Please send your information and articles for inclusion in News and Views as before, by the 20th of the month, to: